 Climb For Tibet gathers Peace Messages to speak out periodically from high places.
 This is in the manner of the long-held Tibetan tradition of Peace Messages on prayer flags flown from the highest places possible to blow in the winds, carrying prayers, hopes and wishes for the creation of a peaceful Earth.
 Please add your Peace Message here.

-Over the last decade Climb For Tibet has also raised charity funds of over £140,000 for educational, environmental and compassionate projects.
+Over the last two decades Climb For Tibet has also raised charity funds of over £150,000 for educational, environmental and compassionate projects.
 The main focus has been to build much needed schools in Tibet.
-We are delighted that 6 schools have been funded for under-privileged rural children who without help would have had no opportunity to learn to read and write… (100% of money donated goes to the projects -no admin. fees etc. are charged by us).
+We are delighted that 6 schools were funded for under-privileged rural children who without help would have had no opportunity to learn to read and write… (100% of money donated goes to the projects -no admin. fees etc. are charged by us).

 to our charity projects

 We have already spoken out Peace Messages from:

 * July 1998 – Chimborazo (6310 metres) Ecuador, in the Andes – the highest mountain in the world measured from the centre of the Earth.

 * January 2000 – Aucanquilcha (6176 metres) Chile, in the Andes – the mountain closest to the sun at the turn of the Millennium.

 * Summer 2001 – Tibetan Peace garden in London and then from special mountain sites in the Tibetan Himalayas 1) Kailas – a mountain highly sacred to many faiths which, it is said, amplifies prayer and is the place to plant deepest wishes for the Earth to effect their manifestation.
 2) Shishapangma – the highest mountain completely in Tibet.
 3) Everest – the world’s highest mountain above sea level.

 * Summer 2003 – Mauna Kea (4205 metres), Hawai’i, in the Pacific – the tallest mountain in the world, measured from its base on the ocean floor.